 We see the Library as an essential learning resource, and pupils in the first two years will enjoy library lessons.
 The Accelerated Reader system is used in the First and Second Years to underpin the whole school literacy strategy.
-Pupils enjoy many drama based activities, both when reading plays, and also as a response to reading other forms of text.
-The use of information technology is also encouraged, and pupils will practise their ICT skills in the production of project work and also for display: we pride ourselves on our showcasing of pupils' work, celebrating their achievement.
+The use of information technology is also encouraged, and pupils will practise their ICT skills in the production of project work and also for display: we pride ourselves on our showcasing of pupils' work, celebrating their achievements.
 Many pupils produce poetry that is published in various regional and national collections.

 English Language, English Literature

 Pupils follow a literacy based teaching programme, enjoying a wide variety of both literary and non-fiction texts from a range of writers.
 The texts studied will allow pupils the opportunity to explore narrative techniques, study the importance of context, and discuss themes, issues and concerns.
 The texts will also provide springboard opportunities for original writing, both creative and transactional, in a wide variety of forms.